Switzerland

 UN-OCHA oPt Humanitarian Fund

-- In 2024, Switzerland granted $1.2 million to the UN-OCHA occupied Palestinian territory Humanitarian Fund.
+- In 2024, Switzerland granted CHF 4.2 million to the UN-OCHA occupied Palestinian territory Humanitarian Fund.

 - Several PFLP-linked NGOs, including UAWC, UHWC, and PCHR are regular recipients of disbursements from the “occupied Palestinian territory Humanitarian Fund.”